Public Prep: Management

-The Chief Executive Officer is Ian Rowe.
-Prior to joining Public Prep in 2010, Rowe was with the Gates Foundation, MTV, and The White House USA Freedom Corps office.
+The Chief Executive Officer is Janelle Bradshaw.

 Public Prep is governed by a Board of Trustees; the Public Prep Network Board is the charter management organization that supports and manages the schools, while the Public Prep Academies Board is the separate board that oversees individual schools.

 Finances

 Public Prep schools are tuition-free.
 Charter schools are provided public per pupil revenue reimbursements.
 It is the second year of incremental increases of charter school per pupil expenditure in New York City.
 Public Prep schools receive $13,877 per pupil in FY 15-16, and are expected to receive $14,027 per pupil in FY 16-17.

 Founding

 Girls Prep was founded in 2005 by Eric Grannis, Bryan Lawrence, and Miriam Lewis Raccah.
 Public Prep was established in 2009 to support Girls Prep Lower East Side, its replication school in the Bronx, and future public schools.

 Professional affiliation

 Public Prep (as Girls Prep) is a member of the National Coalition of Girls' Schools.